Today's Hippie Counterculture Movement

 coming NWO, Pope Benedict XV wrote: "A world government shall arise, all national loyalties will be vanquished,

-there will inevitatably follow a reign of terror."
+there will inevitably follow a reign of terror."
 The mission of the New Age movement is to

 usher in a NWO of peace and security.

-When writing about the New Age spiritual philosophy, Pope John Paul II wrote:
+When writing about the practice of New Age spirituality, Pope John Paul II wrote:

-"It is only a new way of practicing Gnosticism...[Christian Gnosticism]" I believe, as do other New Age
+"It is only a new way of practicing Gnosticism...[Christian Gnosticism]."
+I am a New Age

 (Yogananda Hinduized ) Gnostic "Christian," who believes that traditional Christianity is a